Wrocław Medical University

 Wrocław Medical University (Polish: Uniwersytet Medyczny we Wrocławiu, Latin: Universitas Medicus Vratislaviensis) is an institution of higher medical education in Wrocław, Poland.

-It consists of five faculties: Medicine, Dentistry, Pharmacy, Public Health and Postgraduate Education.
-The total number of chairs and clinics is 107.
-Altogether, 891 academic professors and teachers work at the Medical University and about 3,500 students study there.
+It consists of six faculties: Medicine, Medicine and Dentistry, Pharmacy, Health Sciences, Nursing and Midwifery, and Physiotherapy.
+There are nearly 200 chairs, departments, and clinics.
+Altogether, about 6,400 students study there, and 300 PhD students.

 Wrocław Medical University has 22 international agreements of cooperation signed with other universities abroad.
 There is a wide exchange of students and teaching staff within the framework of the Socrates and Erasmus programmes of the European Union, especially with France, Germany, Italy, Sweden, Spain, the Netherlands and England.

 History

 Wrocław is a city with a rich medical tradition.
 The first hospital was founded in the 13th century.
 Medicine was first taught in 1745 by the establishment of the Collegium Medico-Chirurgicum.
 It was the first medical school in the city.

+The traditions of Wrocław Medical University date back to 1811, when the Viadrina University (Brandenburg University of Frankfurt) in Frankfurt (Oder) was relocated to Wrocław by order of Prussian King Friedrich Wilhelm III.
+It merged with the local Leopoldine Academy, which did not have a medical faculty, to create the University of Wrocław.
+Among its five faculties was the Faculty of Medicine, transferred from Frankfurt (Oder) and headed by its dean, Prof. Dr. Karl Berends, who became the rector of the Royal University of Wrocław in 1811.
+This connection traces the university's origins back to 1506, when the four-faculty Brandenburg University of Frankfurt, including medicine, was established.

 Many famous doctors lived and worked in Wrocław such as Alois Alzheimer - neurologist and psychiatrist, who presented his findings regarding degeneration of the brain cortex (Alzheimer's disease), Robert Koch - creator of modern bacteriology (Nobel Prize in 1905), Paul Ehrlich - pioneer of present chemotherapy (Nobel Prize in 1908).

 At present Wrocław is an active centre of medical education.
-The process of teaching is realised by a team of highly qualified specialists.
 The Medical University also performs a wide range of scientific activities and provides the whole region of Lower Silesia with highly specialised medical care.

-Historically, the city's strategic location between branches of the slow running Oder River, which forms many islands in the area, was utilised in the Middle Ages when Wrocław was turned into a fortress.
-In early modern times, the system of defence was expanded.
-It is seen now as fortifications, surrounding its historical centre of original architecture.
-At the end of the Second World War, 70% of the town was destroyed.
-A great effort was needed to restore and rebuild the university buildings.